infracost/infracost/README.md

 This does not yet support estimates for:
   * any costs that are not specified in the Terraform configuration, e.g. S3 storage costs, data out costs.
   * Non-Linux EC2 instances such as Windows and RHEL, a lookup is needed to find the OS of AMIs.
-  * Any non On-Demand pricing, such as Reserved Instances, Spot Instances.
+  * Any non On-Demand pricing, such as Reserved Instances.

 This is an early stage project, pull requests to add resources/fix bugs are welcome.